Eternal Darkness: Plot

 Alongside the struggle to claim the powerful artifacts of the Ancients, the Roivas Family Estate in Rhode Island, U.S. holds secrets of its own.
 In 1760 AD, Dr. Maximillian Roivas, a colonial ancestor of Alex and her grandfather, inherits his father's mansion in Rhode Island and decides to investigate its secrets.
-He soon finds a large cavern beneath the mansion, containing an ancient city within called Ehn'gha.
-He returns to the surface to get help, only to be considered delirious, and is sent to an asylum for the rest of his life.
+Performing autopsies on fallen creatures, he records the data in his medical journal.
+In the basement, Max finds the entrance to a massive cavern beneath the mansion, containing an ancient yet clearly advanced city within called Ehn'gha.
+Barely managing to defeat a single Guardian, he returns to the surface to get help, only to be considered delirious.
+Later, believing them to be possessed, Max murders his house servants, after which he is arrested and sent to an asylum for the rest of his life.
 In 1952 AD, Dr. Edward Roivas, a clinical psychologist at the time, inherits the Estate.
-Finding his way underground, Edward discovers the city incorporates magick machinery and uses it to greatly damage the city with a powerful destructive spell.
-Knowing this is not enough, he decides to research what he can within the Tome for the final battle.
-After decades, however, Edward is violently murdered by one of Ehn'gha's "Guardians".
+Edward is guided by Maximillian's ghost to the mansion's secret room and learns of past events.
+Knowing what he must do, Edward finds his way underground into Ehn'gha.
+Exploring the city, Edward discovers it incorporates magick machinery and uses it to completely destroy the city's Guardians with an amplified dispelling spell.
+Realizing this is not a permanent solution, he decides to research what he can within the Tome to prepare for the final battle.
+After decades, however, Edward is violently murdered by one of Ehn'gha's replenished Guardians.

 Alex, having learned all she can from the Tome, decides to finish the fight.
 Recovering the artifacts from within the mansion, she soon ventures into Ehn'gha and uses them with the city's machinery, in order to summon a rival Ancient to fight Pious' master.
-Alex then engages Pious in combat, aided by the spirits of those written in the Tome, eventually defeating him and destroying the essence of his master, who is defeated by its rival.
-Edward's spirit then acts quickly to use Ehn'gha's mechanism to send back the summoned Ancient before it can cause any harm to the world.
+As the planetary alignment occurs, both Ancients appear and immediately clash.
+Alex then engages Pious in combat, aided by the spirits of those written in the Tome, eventually defeating him and destroying the essence of his master, who is annihilated by its rival.
+Alex despairs at the possible consequences of summoning the victorious Ancient into the universe, but Edward's spirit acts quickly to use Ehn'gha's mechanism to send the Ancient back before it can cause any harm to the world.
+Edward apologizes for everything he had to put his granddaughter through, and praises Alex for her courage before finally moving on.
+Alex then ponders while looking at the Tome.

 After completing all three story paths, Edward Roivas narrates a revelation; all three paths are revealed to have occurred simultaneously in separate timelines.
 One of Mantorok's spheres of influence happens to be chaos, and with it, the ability to subtly manipulate time and space.
-It turned the other three Ancients against one another in mutual annihilation and merged the timestreams into one complete victory.
-Now only Mantorok remains, slowly dying, and "plotting".
+It created the Tome of Eternal Darkness for its chosen pawns to use, and it turned the other three Ancients against one another in mutual annihilation.
+Merging the timestreams into one complete victory, now only Mantorok remains, slowly dying, and "plotting".